adieuadieu/aws-kms-thingy/README.md

 ### Features

-* unencrypted strings simply returned, useful for testing/local development
+* Unencrypted strings simply returned, useful for testing/local development
-* encrypt/decrypt multiple values in one go
+* Encrypt/decrypt multiple values in one go
-* results are cached, so multiple decrypt/encrypt calls incur only a single call to the AWS SDK
+* Results are cached, so multiple decrypt/encrypt calls incur only a single call to the AWS SDK
+* CLI to encrypt/decrypt secrets
-* well tested
+* Well tested

 ## Usage